jeffreykegler/personal/timeline.md

 Boehm's compiler also allows parentheses, but the two cannot be mixed -- an expression can either be parsed using precedence or have parentheses, but not both.

+Boehm's is the first self-compiling compiler -- it is written in its own language.
 Like Rutishauser's,
 Boehm's compiler was never implemented.
 <!--